 Many other countries do sell birth control pills over the counter, which is nice, but the brand names and formulations are usually different.
 You have to figure out the equivalent medication in a foreign language, and sometimes there is trial and error involved.
 You might need to try a new pill completely and deal with all the potential side effects of a new hormonal cocktail.
 It can feel a little fast and loose when your fertility is on the line.

 Depending on what IUD you get, they can last for 3,5, or even 10 years.
 That’s a long time not to have to worry about prescriptions and pills.

 You Might Stop Having a Period

-Depending on what IUD you get, you might get to skip the whole ordeal all together.
-90% of women on hormonal IUDs experience lighter periods and many stop menstruating all together (Although some people on the copper IUD experience heavier periods so factor that in your decision).
+Depending on what IUD you get, you might get to skip the whole ordeal altogether.
+90% of women on hormonal IUDs experience lighter periods and many stop menstruating altogether (Although some people on the copper IUD experience heavier periods so factor that in your decision).

 These three things make the IUD a great birth control choice for anyone who is backpacking, traveling or living abroad for long periods of time.
-I takes the focus off your reproductive system and allows you to live in the moment any enjoy your travels without hassle.
+It takes the focus off your reproductive system and allows you to live in the moment and enjoy your travels without hassle.

 Have you used an IUD while traveling?
 Why or why not?